Are You Suffering From Malocclusion?

 • Pain in jaw muscles

-• Jaw at times locks up while yawning
+• Jaw from time to time locks up when yawning

-• Spasm or cramps within the jaw region
+• Cramps or spasm in the jaw region

 Because the TMJ is such an oft-used and complex joint, the potential causes of temporomandibular joint syndrome are many.
 Through extensive diagnostic testing, Dr. Peck is able to carefully analyze TMJ symptoms to determine their cause or causes, and then develop appropriate treatment plans.
 The many possible causes of TMJ syndrome include: